MarionGiusti/P7_GrandPy-Bot/README.md

 	6- Create a .env file in root of the repository.
 Write in it your GoogleMaps API Key:
 	GOOGLEMAPS_KEY=yourkey

+	7. Careful that the name of your api is the same in config.py, in googlemaps.py and index.html

 	7- Run the program on your terminal: run.py